 This document will explain how to configure 360° feedback for your organization.
 Learn how to set up 360 cycles, invite participants, and track your company's progress!
 To know more about how 360s work within Small Improvements, check out the 360 overview page for a description of the overall workflow of a cycle.

-To create a new 360 cycle or modify an existing one, go to the 360º Cycle Management screen.
+To create a new 360 cycle or modify an existing one, go to the Company tab, 360s, and view the cycle administration screen.
 You can copy an existing cycle or create one from scratch using the 'Create Cycle' button.

 This will take you to a screen that will guide you through a few steps to set up a 360° feedback cycle.
 Once you finish, you'll see an overview of your settings where you can preview your questionnaire before you create the cycle.

 First, select the employees who should receive feedback in this cycle.
 You can easily select teams, sort by department or add all managers for a dedicated upwards feedback cycle.
 If you’d like to set up a future cycle or don’t know exactly who should be reviewed yet, just click ‘Select reviewees later’ to skip this step.

 Name your cycle

 Next, give the cycle a name and introduction.
 Reviewers will see this introduction when they give feedback to coworkers, so if you’d like them to follow certain guidelines or concentrate on a particular time period when writing, let them know here.

 How should reviewers be chosen in this cycle?
 You have a few options here.

 - We recommend you keep reviewee nominations on, so that feedback recipients can suggest who they’d like to hear from - this will let managers and HR know whose feedback would be most relevant and valuable to them.